Power outages during a hurricane can be deadly. Solar could fix that.

 Through the nonprofits Empowered By Light and Givepower, 10 fire stations in Puerto Rico have set up similar microgrids, and Birt hopes to raise millions more to finish the job.
 Other emergency responders have installed solar power as well.
 Solar panels filled the parking lot of a children’s hospital in San Juan, after Tesla made a donation to replace the hospital’s diesel generators.

 Ensuring power for first-responders in the wake of a disaster is a matter of life or death.
-“People died because of the lack of power,” Sunrun’s director of public policy in Puerto Rico Javier Rua-Jovet said—2,975 people in total.
+“People died because of the lack of power,” Sunrun’s director of public policy in Puerto Rico Javier Rúa-Jovet said—2,975 people in total.
 But the experiences of the children’s hospital in San Juan and the Barrio Obrero fire department are exceptions, because very few people in Puerto Rico have the option and resources to go solar.

 Renewables account for just 2 percent of Puerto Rico’s electricity supply, making it among the most fossil-fuel reliant of nations and territories in the Caribbean.
 Which is to say, Puerto Rico is far from recognizing the vision solar companies had for a robust and self-reliant solar market.
 The reasons for this are a complicated mix of the lack of political will, legal obstacles, and the absence of enough federal assistance.